DavidBarta92/prefixbox-company-test-java/test.md

 ## Short questions

 - What is a package?
 How do you define a package?
+We use packages to organize the the files of the application.
 - What is a constructor?
 When is it executed?
+The constructor is responsible to "create" an object.
+It's executed when we instantiate an object.
 - How do you implement inheritance in Java?
+With abstract classes and interfaces.
 - How do you prevent someone to inherit from a class?
 - What is a final variable?
 Where you can assign value to final variables?
 - Specify the available access modifiers in Java and briefly explain them
-- Briefly explain the mechanism of exception handling
+- Briefly explain the mechanism of exception handling When we want to do something, and we expect that it may be go wrong, we should tell the program what to do when that error happens.
 - What is the difference between an abstract class and an interface?
 - What is the difference between Comparator and Comparable?
 - How Iterable and Iterator interface works?
 What methods need to exist in a